JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ## Installation

-The DataFrames package is available through the Julia package system.
-Throughout the rest of this tutorial, we will assume that you have installed the DataFrames package and have already typed `using NullableArrays, DataFrames` to bring all of the relevant variables into your current namespace.
+The DataTables package is available through the Julia package system.
+Throughout the rest of this tutorial, we will assume that you have installed the DataTables package and have already typed `using NullableArrays, DataTables` to bring all of the relevant variables into your current namespace.
 In addition, we will make use of the `RDatasets` package, which provides access to hundreds of classical data sets.

 ## The `Nullable` Type